ZhiyuZhang0721/ZhiyuZhang0721/README.md

 Hi, I'm Zhiyu Zhang, an intern back-end software engineer (Java Programmer) @ Hyperchain.
 I'm currently focused on the maintenance and development of servers and databases.

 - I'm currently learning [CS186](https://cs186.gitbook.io/project/).
-- As a math lover, I'm also reading papers related to research on [intelligent algorithms](https://www.sciencedirect.com/journal/information-sciences).
+- As a graduate school student, I'm also reading papers related to research on [intelligent algorithms](https://www.sciencedirect.com/journal/information-sciences).
 - I'm interested in exploring system design and Web 3 related projects.
 - You can contact me via the Gmail provided in my profile; I'm willing to communicate with you.
 - Trying to be a YouTuber, though I have no idea what kind of videos I want to make.